 When it comes to the physical environment of the workplace, ensuring that your offices are comfortable and clean is vital to staying productive.
 Keep a balanced humidity level to safeguard indoor air quality and comfort.
 Generally, setting the humidity around 40% mitigates the spread of pathogens in the air, such as bacteria, viruses, respiratory infections and chemical interactions.

 While it’s important to invest in your staff, it can be difficult to evaluate productivity if the results aren’t quantitative.
-Measuring the quality of work rather than quantity over time can help minimize blanket policies that potentially alienate employees.
+Measuring the quality of work rather than quantity over time can help minimise blanket policies that potentially alienate employees.

 As a boss, the best thing to do is be supportive of your team.
 Having a competent HR department and implementing practical training opportunities can show personnel that you care about their welfare.
 Check out our accompanying graphic for more insight on how to boost your staff’s productivity.